TinoRabe/Blog-Netlify/site/content/post/portals-provisioning-template-licensing-advanced-techniques-to-master-powerapps-portals.md

 **(4)** Best practice: Start with Community Portal template

-**(5)** Fit / Gap analysis of features between template & requirements is vital
+**(5)** Best Practice: Fit / Gap analysis of features between template & requirements is vital

-**(6)** Triple-check applicability of Partner Portal template
+**(6)** Best Practice: Triple-check applicability of Partner Portal template

 > Templates - Provisioning of PowerApss Portals

 As of the publishing date of this post, is it generally possible to leverage pre-built Portals templates with dedicated feature.
-Whenever you wish to applpy such template, it is currently necessary to have at least one qualified Dynamics 365 license (i.e. Dynamics 365 first party model-driven App, such as Sales or Customer Service or Field Service etc.) in your Power Platform tenant ([reference to public documentation](https://docs.microsoft.com/en-us/powerapps/maker/portals/create-dynamics-portal)).
-This is likely to change in the future, but today that's status quo.
+Whenever you wish to apply such template, it is currently necessary to have at least one qualified Dynamics 365 license (i.e. Dynamics 365 first party model-driven App, such as Sales or Customer Service or Field Service etc.) in your Power Platform tenant ([reference](https://docs.microsoft.com/en-us/powerapps/maker/portals/create-dynamics-portal)).

 If you do not have such a Dynamics 365 license in your Power Platform tenant, you will not see the templates when creating a new PowerApps Portal.
-In this case, you will only have the option to create a custom Portals from scratch ('from blank'; ([reference to public documentation](https://docs.microsoft.com/en-us/powerapps/maker/portals/create-portal)).
+In this case, you will only have the option to create a Starter Portal from scratch ('from blank'; [reference](https://docs.microsoft.com/en-us/powerapps/maker/portals/create-dynamics-portal)).

-The following illustration should help you to navigate through your options:
+The following illustration shall help you to navigate through your options:

 ![Overview of Access to Templates for PowerApps Portals](/img/overview_portals-templates.jpg "Overview of Access to Templates for PowerApps Portals")